syncfusion-content/uwp-docs/uwp/Calendar/Month-Navigation.md

 ## Notifying the Previous Button Click

-`PreviousScrollButtonClicked` event is fired when the previous button is clicked.
+The `PreviousScrollButtonClicked` event is fired when the previous button is clicked.

 {% tabs %}